owulveryck/blog/content/post/journey-onnx-day1.md

 ### Building the DAG

 Let's define a wrapper struct.
-This will give us the flexibility to add (at least) a method to parse the graph later; this will ease the work when we will switch to Gorgonia.
+This will give us the flexibility to add (at least) a method to parse the graph later; this will ease the work when we switch to Gorgonia.

 {{< highlight go >}}
 type computationGraph struct {